25 Best Accounting Firms To Work For

 In rankings like these, the Big Four—KPMG, PwC, Deloitte and EY—often come out on top.
 This is largely thanks to their reputation for training staff in areas such as artificial intelligence and data analytics, making the work increasingly efficient and interesting.

-This year, PwC retained its grip on the ranking, holding onto the top spot for the seventh year running.
+This year, PwC retained its grip on the ranking, holding onto the top spot for the eighth year running.

-PwC snagged the top spot yet again due to its strong ranking for prestige and its improved score across many quality of life factors.
+PwC snagged the top spot yet again due to its number one ranking for prestige and its improved score across many quality of life factors.

-Accountants at other companies reported that PwC had flexible work schedules, high profile clients, and "awesome benefits."
+Accountants reported that PwC had flexible work schedules, high profile clients, and growth opportunities, although the hours can be demanding.

-Meanwhile, Deloitte came in second place, thanks to its top billing in the ‘formal training’ metric.
-Deloitte also nabbed the second place spot for ‘prestige’—unsurprising since it’s a far larger firm than PwC in terms of revenue.
+Deloitte came in second place, coming second in the 'formal training’ metric.
+Deloitte also nabbed the second place spot for ‘prestige’.